briansunter/personalsite/content/blog/why-clojure.md

 This encourages us to use compositions of functions instead of functions that mutate objects.
 This makes a lot of things simpler and gives us confidence that changes in one part of the code won't affect areas in another.
 We just need to focus on the scope of the function, the inputs, and the outputs.
 We don't need to worry about prior state.

 # (but (there (are (so (many (parens (🙀)))))))
+The first thing you will notice in Clojure is how many parens there are and how dense the code is.
+It takes some getting used to, but the parens have a lot of benefits.

 We can always rewrite syntax repetition with macros and there are plenty of techniques for reducing the number of parens including "threading" operators like `->>`.
 The following is equivalent to the header.